-It was important that this scheme was natural, oak, gravel and planting.
+It was important that this scheme was natural-oak, gravel and planting.
 The detail in this scheme is minute but shows care and consideration.
-Every natural deviation, split, check and crack was expressed.
+We took the time to express every natural deviation, split, check and crack.
 Each movement was carefully chiselled, routed, scraped and sanded.
-There were several days, for two chaps, to enhance these large lumps of timber.
-We also sculpted the sharp edges to enhance the shape.
-Karl will be going back in the Spring to oil these with some Textrol Honey.
-This will enhance the colour, a well deserved and richer tone, much needed for this French oak.
+It took two chaps several days to enhance these large lumps of timber.
+They also sculpted the sharp edges to enhance the shape.
+Oiling with Textrol Honey has enhanced the colour.
+A well deserved and richer tone, much needed for this French oak.

 Credits and Further information

 Design and Installation – Karl Harrison Landscapes Ltd

 Materials – Country Supplies